fbnlsr/my-website/src/en/projects/piscine.md

 desktopScreenshots:
   - desktop1.jpg
 description: |
   **La Piscine** is a French training center offering intensive training for aspiring developers, designers and database administrators.
-Since 2018, I've been teaching JavaScript and jQuery there.
+Between 2018 and 2020, I tought JavaScript and jQuery there.
 ---

 Sharing knowledge is an amazing experience.
 Beyond JavaScript, I teach my students **basic programming notions**, from variables to the **notion of objects**, including JSON and AJAX.